pfadiaz/ultra-test-automation/README.md

 - Firefox

 After that, you need to have the configuration that webdriverio requires. please see https://webdriver.io/docs/gettingstarted/#system-requirements for more details.
-(Don't forget about JAVA JRE)
+(Don't forget about Node, JAVA JRE)

 You are nearly there, the next step is: